rjkretschmar3/FabSec/README.md

 	* log-message.js

-		This is a simple data stucture file to help organize our log entries.
+		This is a simple data structure file to help organize our log entries.

 * The Backend